cgoldber/Cookie-Generator/README.md

 # Cookie-Generator
-- need to install pandas, spotipy
-Title
-Emotimaker
+## Title: Emotimaker
-By Bereket Abebe, Casey Goldberg, Cairo Dasilva and Sophie Lipset Project Description
+## By Bereket Abebe, Casey Goldberg, Cairo Dasilva and Sophie Lipset
+## Project Description
 The Emotimaker is a recipe generator that uses a genetic algorithm to create cookie recipes based on user inputted emotions.
 The chosen emotions are between Happy, Sad, Tired, Angry, Stressed and Excited.
 Recipes are made up of both base ingredients and flavor ingredients with base ingredients including ingredients such as flour and butter and flavor ingredients being mix-ins such as chocolate, different fruits and added spices.